breithbarbot/cropper-bundle/README.md

 2.0.0 - Complete recasting of the code and simplification

-1.1.0 - Update library, add transaltion, improve script, new field, ...
+1.1.0 - Update library, add translation, improve script, new field, ...

 1.0.0 - Start of the project ! 🎉🎊